abc-research/challenge2022/_pages/learn.md

 - [To understand the dataset more clearly](/challenge2022/data/)
 - [Download the dataset](https://ieee-dataport.org/competitions/nurse-care-activity-recognition-challenge-datasets-2022-0)

+Time mismatch is part of the challenge.
+You need to think of ways to utilize as much as data possible.
+Our main focus is the care record data and accelerometer data is given as auxiliary information.
+The participants can use both or either of the data provided.
 <!--edit this part
 The training and testing dataset contains accelerometer data and care record data of 5 users ( 8, 13, 14, 15, 25), which were collected on May and June, 2018.
 Training and testing data were separated in 70~30 ratio based on each user data.
 Participants are required to propose their pipelines, predict and submit the activity label for the testing dataset.